Alamo Vine, Woodrose

 Family: Convolvulaceae

-Plant Description: Perennial vine with trailing or twining stems to 3 m or longer.
+Plant Description: Fast growing deciduous perennial vine with trailing or twining stems to 3 m or longer.
 Leaves 6-13 cm wide, palmately divided or compound, 5-7 lobed, margined teeth, alternate.
 Corolla 3-4.5 cm long, white or slightly creamy, with purple throat.
-Flower radial, funnel shape.
-Fruit a brown, globose capsule subtended by dried sepals.
+Flower radial, funnel shape and sweet scent (nutty-like).
+Fruit a brown, globose capsule subtended by dried sepals (looks like wood or dried plant).

-Plant Trivia: “Woodvine” is nameed for the brown seed pod
+Plant Trivia: “Woodvine” is named for the brown seed pod.

 Field Identification: Dried fruit is large and resembles a brown flower.